walkerRnD/codebuff/musings.knowledge.md

 - Give the assistant full command of the terminal so it can run stuff like `yarn add` or `git commit`
 - Use the up and down arrow keys to scroll through previous messages.
 Use escape to show menu, and keys to navigate (e.g. to create a new chat, exit, etc.)
 - Add a rigorous testing suite to make sure each prompt is working as intended across many cases.
+- Save conversations locally in a file.
+Maybe .manicode?
+Include a setting for setting the root directory (and thus defaulting to running manicode in that directory so it can always see the whole project)?